Campus of the University of Notre Dame: Washington Hall

 A Science Hall was built in 1883 under the direction of Fr.
-Zahm, but in 1950 it was converted to a student union building and named LaFortune Center, after Joseph LaFortune, an oil executive from Tulsa, Oklahoma.
+Zahm, but in 1950, it was converted to a student union building and named LaFortune Center, after Joseph Aloysius LaFortune, an oil executive from Tulsa, Oklahoma.
 Commonly known as "LaFortune" or "LaFun," it is a 4-story building of 83,000 square feet that provides the Notre Dame community with a meeting place for social, recreational, cultural, and educational activities.
 LaFortune employs 35 part-time student staff and 29 full-time non-student staff and has an annual budget of $1.2 million.

 Many businesses, services, and divisions of The Office of Student Affairs are found within.
 The building also houses restaurants from national restaurant chains.

 Legends of Notre Dame

+Legends of Notre Dame, commonly referred to as Legends, is a music venue, public house, and restaurant located on the campus of the University of Notre Dame, just 100 yards south of Notre Dame Stadium.
+The former Alumni Senior Club opened its doors the first weekend in September 2003, after a $3.5 million renovation and transformed into the all-ages student hang-out that currently exists.
+The building's renovation increased its size by nearly 50%.
+This transformation was made possible largely by a gift from current Chairman of the Board of Trustees, Richard Notebart.
+The project was directed by Assistant Vice President for Student Activities, M. Brian Coughlin, and Vice President for Student Affairs, Rev. Mark Poorman CSC.

+The Legends of Notre Dame Restaurant and Alehouse Pub is a full-service, casual dining operation which is open to the public for lunch and dinner Monday through Sunday, along with being open for breakfast on football Saturdays in the fall.
+All proceeds from the restaurant and alehouse pub are used to support social programming for Notre Dame students at Legends.
+The restaurant features 23 draught beer lines, 70 bottle beer options, a large selection of craft and micro-brews, wine and spirits, a diverse menu, a timeline of Notre Dame sports history, and 14 High-Definition plasma TVs.
+Executive chef Giuseppe Macerata was featured multiple times on South Bend's WSJV Fox 28 news cooking segment "Wake Up!".